vykhvan/ml-devops-ci-cd/model_card.md

 ## Metrics
 * The model was evaluated using Fbeta, precision and recall.
-* Pinned metrics measures for categorical features in dataset
+* Pinned metrics measures for categorical features in dataset.
+* Precision is 0.8, Recall is 0.63, Fbeta is 0.71.

 ## Training Data
 * The data was obtained from the UCI Machine Learning Repository